mr4tt/zotbot/files/stories.md

 # stories
-- [War in the Shade](https://warintheshade.wordpress.com/category/comic/) - Posts about comic written by toastyhat

-- [Archipelago](https://www.webtoons.com/en/canvas/archipelago/list?title_no=835044) - The archive for the fantasy/sci-fi webcomic Archipelago which originally ran from 2005-2015.
-The story of how a waitress saves the world.
+- [The God of Arepo](https://reimenayee.com/the-god-of-arepo/) - Adaptation of the popular internet short story.
+Temples are made for gods.
+Knowing this a farmer builds one to see which god turns up.

 - [The Great Silence](https://electricliterature.com/the-great-silence-by-ted-chiang/) - “The Great Silence” by Ted Chiang The humans use Arecibo to look for extraterrestrial intelligence.
 Their desire to make a connection is so strong that they’ve created an ear capable of hearing across the universe.
 But I and my fellow parrots are right here.
 Why aren’t they interested in listening to our voices?
 We’re a nonhuman […]

+- [What football will look like in the future](http://www.sbnation.com/a/17776-football) - Something is terribly wrong.
+Something is terribly wrong.
+Something is terribly wrong.
+Something is terribly wrong.

+- [War in the Shade](https://warintheshade.wordpress.com/category/comic/) - Posts about comic written by toastyhat

+- [Archipelago](https://www.webtoons.com/en/canvas/archipelago/list?title_no=835044) - The archive for the fantasy/sci-fi webcomic Archipelago which originally ran from 2005-2015.
+The story of how a waitress saves the world.

 - [Good Hunting by Ken Liu](https://buzzymag.com/good-hunting-by-ken-liu/) - Good Hunting by Ken Liu is a steampunk fantasy tale of individual adaptability and resistance in a time of historical transformations.
 It was first published in Strange Horizons in October 2012.